SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 https://github.com/user-attachments/assets/b56577fc-c121-4110-8866-4dea51df9e31

 For this example, we change the FX map and give it a blue channel of `63` (`0.25`).
-The blue channel controls how much hue shift is applied when it is active - `0.25` means that it applies a maxmimum shift of `25%` or 90 degrees.
+The blue channel controls how much hue shift is applied when it is active - `0.25` means that it applies a maximum shift of `25%` or 90 degrees.

 <p align="center">
 <img width="250" alt="BasicExample4_1" src="https://github.com/user-attachments/assets/8cdc0a84-531b-4342-bed0-8251a91c7791" />